The Joshua Tree: Commercial performance

 By May 1987, sales of the album surpassed 7 million copies worldwide.
 Rolling Stone said that the album increased the band's stature "from heroes to superstars".
 It was the first album by any artist to sell one million copies on CD in the US.
 U2 were featured on the cover of the 27 April 1987 issue of Time, which declared them "Rock's Hottest Ticket"; they were just the fourth rock band to appear on the magazine's cover, following the Beatles, the Band, and the Who.
 By the end of 1988, The Joshua Tree had sold more than 14 million copies worldwide.
 It was the ninth-best-selling album in the UK during the 1980s.

-The Joshua Tree is the band's best-selling album, and with 25 million copies sold worldwide, it is among the best-selling albums of all time.
+The Joshua Tree is the band's highest-selling album, and with 25 million copies sold worldwide, it is among the highest-selling albums of all time.
 It ranks as one of the best-selling albums in the US; in 1995, the RIAA certified it 10× platinum for shipping 10 million units.
 Similarly, the Canadian Recording Industry Association certified the album diamond in Canada.
-In the UK, The Joshua Tree ranks in the top 40 of the best-selling records with 2.88 million copies sold, having been certified 9× platinum, with an additional gold certification for the 20th anniversary edition.
-In the Pacific, it is certified 5× platinum and 14× platinum in Australia and New Zealand, respectively.
+In the UK, The Joshua Tree ranked among the 40 highest-selling records as of October 2018, with 2.88 million copies sold, and in 2023 it was certified 10× platinum by the British Phonographic Industry.
+In the Pacific, it is certified 5× platinum in Australia and 14× platinum in New Zealand.